bittdy/Collection/README.md

 >motion planning for multi-robot through linear temporal logic

 1. A Formal Approach to Deployment of Robotic Teams in an Urban-Like Environment
->use formal method to deploy a robotic teams in an urban-like environment
+>Use formal method to deploy a robotic teams in an urban-like environment

 2. Fast LTL to B¨uchi Automata Translation
+>A method to onvert ltl task specifications to B¨uchi Automaton

 3. Motion Programs for Multi-Agent Control: From Specification to Execution